arsy786/football-club-management-system/README.md

 ### 3.5.1 Extra CRUD Methods/Endpoints

 - Once the basic CRUD methods are added to the Service/Controller layers, if the entity has relationships with other entities...
-Extra CRUD methods need to be implemented.
+Extra CRUD methods can be implemented.
 - @ManyToOne: logic in Child Service layer
 - @OneToOne: logic is either not required OR in the Dependent entity service layer (e.g. Student Mentor exists if Student does)
 - @ManyToMany: logic in either side OR in the Dependent side (if applicable)